jrwieland/TaraniTunes-v4.x/README.md

   ![Selection Menu](Screenshots/Selection1.PNG)

 ### Installation

-A full working version for you to try on companion is available from my dropbox.
-It uses your existing radio notifications as the sample music.
-[Download SD Card files](https://www.dropbox.com/s/shfowg897nqdq2m/iTunes.zip?dl=0) The Model (9xd, Q7 or Xlite) file contains 1 preset model so you can test drive the program on Companion or the Firmware Simulator.

 1. On your computer:
 	1. Edit both `iTunes_player.lua` and `itunes.lua` to have your desired amount of playlists.
 Detailed instructions are in the file(s) comments.
 Place both files in the `/SCRIPT/TELEMETRY` directory on your SD card.